-A Transit Oriented Development (TOD) focus will ensure that the district is linked to the surrounding City by the Msunduzi IRPTN and associated NMT systems.
+A Transit Oriented Development (TOD) focus will ensure that the district is integrated with the surrounding City by the Msunduzi IRPTN and associated NMT systems and that features a built form which supports more efficient and sustainable urban development.

 Scottsville will continue to be the primary southern gateway neighbourhood to the central Pietermaritzburg area and it will show the City's emphasis on high quality, diverse, pedestrian friendly and productive living environments.